h4med/sedanevis_bot/README.md

 - API Kyes

 ## Installation
-rename `.env.example` to `.env` and then and add your API keys do the same for `prompts.example.py`, edit `prompts.py` to add needed prompts for transcription and other actions, Then
+rename `.env.example` to `.env` then add your API keys, do the same for `prompts.example.py`, edit `prompts.py` to add needed prompts for transcription and other actions, Then

 ```bash
 docker compose build